Lachlan-C/ChessMe/BoardSpecifications.md

 1. The board should be able to move all of the pieces to match a FEN string.
    - A FEN string is a string representation of the state of a chessboard.
+   - It is possible to update the Board using a move, however FEN string should be used for simplicity.

 2. If a piece should not be on the board (ie. a piece is taken), then the piece should be moved to a side area so that it can be accessed if needed (ie. a pawn promotion requires the new piece)